How to have less of it

 One of my formative memories of reading.

-One of my earliest reading memories is my mother reading the Earthsea trilogy to my older brothers and me at bedtime.
+My mother read the Earthsea trilogy to my older brothers and me at bedtime.
 We had the three books in one volume.
 I reread it when I was in high school a dozen years after that and it was completely falling apart by then.

-Some day I'll be completely falling apart too, I suppose, but for . . .
+Some day I'll be completely falling apart too, I suppose, but for now I'm happy to wait to share this . . .

 One of my four favourite fiction writing books.

-The risk with books about writing is you could spend all of your time reading them and never, you know, actually write.
-So I have restricted my diet of writing books to just four.
-Story Genius' exercises actually got me writing, but there's some theory and structure behind it—it's not one of those awful "formula" . . .
+Books about writing?
+You can spend your time reading them and never, you know, actually write.
+So I'm on as strict diet for these things.
+Story Genius' exercises actually got me writing.
+There's some theory and structure behind it, but it's not one of those "formula" books.